As a provider of loan automation software, we’re often asked “If we don’t choose Grooper, who would you recommend?”

 Do not scan to a folder on your computer or server!
 This is too slow and creates problems with securing sensitive information.
 Even cloud-based scan modules provide significant bottlenecks transferring large volumes of documents.

-What you need is a mortgage automation software with production-level scanner hardware integration.
+What you need is a loan servicing software with production-level scanner hardware integration.
 By controlling the physical scanner itself, the hardware will be able to run at maximum speed and resolution.
 This gives the software full control over the quality of page images you are creating – because at the end of the process you still need high-quality document images.

-The mortgage automation software will simultaneously scan the paper and clean the resulting scans by removing imperfections like hole punches, staple marks, smudges, and anything else that shouldn’t be on the final document image.
+The loan software will simultaneously scan the paper and clean the resulting scans by removing imperfections like hole punches, staple marks, smudges, and anything else that shouldn’t be on the final document image.

 You will also need the same level of control when importing electronic documents.